Razumovskyy/MARFA/README.md

 The χ-factors dataset is intended to be expanded through the effort from other contributors.
 ## Other spectral or molecular data
 #### TIPS
-Total internal partition sums (TIPS) are used for obtaining temperature-dependent spectral intensities.
-TIPS data are taken from Gamache work (Gamache 2017, see references).
-TIPS file is located in `data/TIPS/TIPS.dat` and organized in a following way:
+Total internal partition sums (TIPS) are needed for obtaining temperature-dependent spectral intensities.
+How the TIPS are implemented in MARFA:
+- TIPS data are taken from Gamache work (Gamache 2017, see [References](#references))
+- Data are available for first 74 isotopologues
+- Covered temperature range is 20 - 1000 K
+- For chosen isotope number TIPS as function of temperature can be accessed through the function: `TIPSofT` located in the `Spectroscopy.f90` module.

+##### Outlook
+- I plan to add recent TIPS (Gamache et al. 2021, see [References](#references))
+- It might be better to organize input TIPS as en external subroutine based on Gamache's code Fortran or Python: TIPS_2021_v1p0.for, BD_TIPS_2021_v1p0.for or TIPS_2021_v1p0.py.
+I will soon return to it.
 #### Molar masses
 Molar masses are available in the `MolarMasses.f90` module. `WISO` array contains molar masses for 124 isotopolouges of first 42 molecules according to HITRAN numbering system.
 ## Performance estimations